 Zendesk automatic tagging works by processing the ticket and comparing the words in the text with the chosen keywords.
 The top found matches are added to the ticket as tags.
 For example, if you receive the ticket “I didn’t get my TV, I think there is a shipping issue with my order”, Zendesk will identify the word “shipping” so the tag “shipping” will be applied.
 By using simple business rules, the ticket can be routed accordingly.

 Keyword-based tagging is insufficient

 Let’s assume we’ve got a new message “I’m in a black mood waiting for my order, the delivery is so far behind schedule”.
 The content is different from the first one, but obviously, it has the same meaning.
-It will be hard for the automatic tagger to identify the “shipping” tag and thus to understand the customer request, simply because it scans only the words that have the same form as the tag you predefined.
+It will be hard for the automatic tagger to identify the “shipping” tag, simply because Zendesk scans only the words that have the same form as the tag you predefined.
 But it can’t guess any other combinations of words having the same meaning.
 It seems evident here that keyword-based automatic tagging hits its limits.
-But, it remains perfectly suitable for identifying technical-related words, though.
-Advanced AI can be leveraged to go beyond using keywords for tagging customer support tickets.
+It remains perfectly suitable for identifying technical-related words, though.